A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Crossed complexes: their homotopy theory and classifying spaces

 \subsection{Homotopy of crossed complexes}

 A source for much of this review of the homotopy of maps of crossed complexes is \cite[\S 9.3]{brown_higgins_sivera}.
 The particular case of homotopy of crossed modules (of groupoids) is in \cite{Brown_Icen} and, also in \cite[\S 2.6.1]{Martins_Porter}.
-A version for reduced crossed complexes, as already mentioned, there called \emph{crossed chain complexes}, is given by Baues, \cite[page 98]{Baues_4D}.
+The version for reduced crossed complexes is given by Baues, \cite[page 98]{Baues_4D}.

-We will give a short description of the notion of homotopy of crossed complex maps, focusing on showing the particular explicit formulae that we will need to write down the TQFTs and extended TQFTs derived from finite crossed complexes.
+We will give a short description of the notion of homotopy of crossed complex maps, focusing on showing the particular explicit formulae that we will need to write down the TQFTs and once-extended TQFTs derived from finite crossed complexes.